 Reference:

-ACCJC Accreditation Standard I
+ACCJC Accreditation Standard 1.1 and Eligibility Requirements 6 & 20

 The Chabot-Las Positas Community College District (CLPCCD) offers innovative educational opportunity and support services to prepare students to succeed in a diverse global society by challenging them to think critically, to engage socially, and to acquire workplace knowledge and educational skills.

+The mission is evaluated and revised on a regular basis.